decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 * World $E_0$: The $0$‑holders are designated non‑faulty and the $1$‑holders are designated faulty.
 Faulty parties behave honestly according to the protocol on input $1$.
 * World $E_1$: Roles swap.
 The $1$‑holders are non‑faulty; the $0$‑holders are faulty and (again) behave honestly on input $0$.

-Because in both worlds every party follows the protocol (faulty parties happen to act in a non-faulty manner), every party sees exactly the same sequence of messages with the same senders.
+Because in both worlds every party follows the protocol (the designated faulty parties happen to act in a non-faulty manner), every party sees exactly the same sequence of messages with the same senders.
 Hence each party’s local view—and thus its output under the protocol—is identical in $E_0$ and $E_1$.

 However, strong validity demands different outputs: in $E_0$, all non‑faulty parties (the $0$‑holders) must output $0$; in $E_1$, all non‑faulty parties (the $1$‑holders) must output $1$.
 This contradicts the indistinguishability of the two executions.
 Therefore $f<n/2$.